An Effective Method for Identifying Clusters of Robot Strengths

 The rest of this article is organized as follows.
-Section \ref{sec:WMPRC} describes the WMPRC model and existing methods.
-An effective method is developed in Section \ref{sec:new} to estimate the parameters in the WMPRC model.
-In Section \ref{sec:analysis}, our methodology is applied to qualification and playoff data from the 2018 and 2019 FRC Houston and Detroit championships.
-A simulation experiment is further conducted in this section to compare the performance of the developed method and its competitors.
-Section \ref{sec:concluding} summarizes the achievements and findings and discusses some future research directions. \end{section}
+Section \ref{sec:WMPRC} presents the WMPRC model and reviews existing estimation methods.
+An effective method is developed in Section \ref{sec:new} to estimate the model parameters.
+In Section \ref{sec:analysis}, the methodology is further applied to qualification stage and playoff stage data from the 2018 and 2019 FRC Houston and Detroit championships.
+Moreover, a simulation is conducted to assess and compare the performance of our method and its competitors.
+Section \ref{sec:concluding} summarizes the achievements and findings and discusses future research directions. \end{section}

-\begin{section}{WMPRC Model and Estimation Methods} The structure of the WMPRC model and the principles of existing methods are briefly described in this section.
-In what follows, $Y_s$ denotes the difference in scores between the red and blue alliances in match $s$; $D_s$ a binary variable corresponding to the outcome (1 for win and 0 for loss) in match $s$; $O_i$ robot $i$; $x_{si}$ the designated covariate of $O_i$ in match $s$ taking a value of $1$ if $O_i$ is assigned to the red alliance, $-1$ if $O_i$ is assigned to the blue alliance, and $0$ otherwise, $s = 1, \dots, M, i = 1, \dots, K$.
+\begin{section}{WMPRC Model and Existing Estimation Methods} We define the following notations.
+Let $Y_s$ denote the difference in scores between the red and blue alliances in match $s$; $D_s$ a binary outcome (1=win, 0=loss) in match $s$; $O_i$ robot $i$; and $x_{si}$ the designated covariate of $O_i$ in match $s$ taking a value of $1$ if $O_i$ is assigned to the red alliance, $-1$ if $O_i$ is assigned to the blue alliance and $0$ otherwise, $s = 1, \dots, M, i = 1, \dots, K$.